 Every individual will experience the disorder differently, but there are some easy mistakes to make during treatment that can be much more serious than you might imagine:

 - Ignoring helpful resources.
-Relying on people around you for help does not mean you’re giving into your disease, it means you have the wisdom to know how to compensate for your symptoms.
+Relying on people around you for help does not mean you’re giving in to your disease, it means you have the wisdom to know how to compensate for your symptoms.
 It can be especially difficult to admit that you need help when you’re physically capable of supporting yourself, and it can be tempting to hide from everyone during depressive episodes.
 Bipolar people who insist on handling their symptoms themselves are much more likely to experience serious consequences after poor decisions.

 - Uneven sleep habits.
 A good night’s sleep is important for focus and energy, but it can also have a powerful effect on bipolar symptoms.
 Studies show that sleep deprivation can trigger mania and diminish your control over emotions like irritability.
 On the other hand, too much sleep can sap your energy, which may prolong depressive episodes and affect your emotional control in other ways.
 In some cases, changes must be made to diet and lifestyle for the sake of sleep quality.

 - Medication frustration.
-There are a few different medications for the treatment of bipolar disorder, and the first one you try may not be the right one for you.
-In some cases, a medication seems promising, but brings along some uncomfortable side effects.
+There are a few different medications for the treatment of the bipolar disorder, and the first one you try may not be the right one for you.
+In some cases, a medication seems promising but brings along some uncomfortable side effects.
 Rather than assume there’s no hope left, remind yourself that you have other options in terms of medical intervention and communicate your concerns to your medical team regularly.

 - Blaming the disease.
-Bipolar disorder is an easy scapegoat: it changes the ways you feel, express and react.
+Bipolar disorder is an easy scapegoat: it changes the ways you feel, expresses and react.
 It’s challenging to handle, and most people around you won’t understand how it feels to live with such a burden.
-However, simply blaming bad decisions or emotional outbursts to your condition won’t help you sort through dilemmas and maintain important relationships.
+However, simply blaming bad decisions or emotional outbursts on your condition won’t help you sort through dilemmas and maintain important relationships.
 It’s important to acknowledge the disorder, but also to be accountable for your actions, how they affect others and how to better manage them.

 Developing Good Habits for More Effective Bipolar Treatment